CVMI-Lab/DARS/README.md

 The config files are located within `config` folder.

 For PSPNet50, crop size 713 requires at least 4*16G GPUs or 8\*10G GPUs, and crop size 361 requires at least 1\*16G GPU or 2\*10G GPUs.

+For Deeplabv2, crop size 361 requires at least 1\*16G GPU or 2\*10G GPUs.

 The generation of pseudo labels would require 200G usage of disk space, reducing to only 600M after they are generated.

-All training scripts for pspnet50 are in the `tool/scripts` folder.
+All training scripts for pspnet50 and deeplabv2 are in the `tool/scripts` folder.
 For example, to train PSPNet50 for the Cityscapes 1/8 split setting with crop size 713x713, use the following command:

 ```
 sh tool/scripts/train_psp50_cityscapes_split8_crop713.sh